YatinLokhande/SQl---Finance-Supply-Chain-Analytics/README.md

 - In the APAC region, Amazon accounted for the highest net sales percentage of 12.99% among other customers in 2021.
 - In the APAC region, India ranked first in terms of total gross sales.

-The project has been a valuable learning experience, and I look forward to applying these skills in future endeavors.